The-Bitcoin-Podcast/png-airdrop-offline-signature/README.md

 The resulting `HexBytes('Ox...')` indicates the transaction has been submitted to the Avalanche C-chain.
 You can look for it at (Avascan)[https://avascan.info/].

-# Next Steps
+# Next Steps (COMING SOON TO THIS TUTORIAL)

-* Show how to move PNG token from Trezor wallet to another more useable wallet.
+* Show how to move PNG and other ERC20 tokens from a Trezor wallet to a non-Trezor wallet.
-* How to withdraw any existing AVAX in your Trezor wallet.
+* How to withdraw any existing AVAX stored in your Trezor wallet.